 - The governing equations are solved for a given finite volume (or cell) using finite volume methods

-- The final forms equations after discretiazion involves fluxes of the conserved variable (mass, momentum and energy), and thus the calculation of fluxes is essential in this method
+- The final forms equations after discretization involves fluxes of the conserved variable (mass, momentum and energy), and thus the calculation of fluxes is essential in this method

 Finite Element Methods (FEM)

-- The FDM is based upon a piece wise representation of the solution in terms of specified basis functions.
+- This numerical method is based upon a piece wise representation of the solution in terms of specified basis functions.

 - The computational domain is divided up into smaller domains (finite elements) and the solution in each element is constructed from the basis functions.

 - This can be a double-edged situation, as the section of basis functions is essential and boundary conditions can be more difficult to formulate for complex geometries.
 A set of equations is obtained (for nodal values) are solved to get a solution.